ESSS/alfasim-sdk/docs/source/06_solver_hooks.rst

 is called, but if it is running the `first time step` :py:func:`HOOK_UPDATE_PLUGINS_SECONDARY_VARIABLES_ON_FIRST_TIMESTEP<alfasim_sdk.hook_specs.update_plugins_secondary_variables_on_first_timestep>` is called before.
 It is necessary because usually during the `first time step` some initialization tasks are needed.
-Then, if the plugin needs to initialize with some value different from ``nan``, this hook is the place to do that.
+Then, if the plugin needs to initialize with some value that is different from the initial ``nan`` value, this hook is the place to do that.

 .. note::
     Different from plugin internal data, the secondary variables registered by plugins are allocated, deallocated and